The Elimination Diet Vs. The Whole30 Diet — What’s the Difference?

 “Elimination diets are meant to be very temporary because they usually involve cutting out whole food groups, which can lead to feelings of deprivation and nutrient deficiencies,” Lynn says.
 “Elimination diets should be medically supervised to ensure nutrient needs are met.”

 “Elimination diet” is a broad term for a diet that simply involves cutting out several food groups, in order to identify intolerances.
-Whole30 is one type of elimination diet that has gained tremendous popularity over the last few years, for being a “nutritional reset.”
+Whole30 is one type of elimination diet that is gaining traction, for being a “nutritional reset.”
 It simply involves cutting out refined sugars, alcohol, grains, and dairy.
 There are other types of elimination diets, however, such as the six food elimination, and the four food elimination diet, which involve eliminating less types of foods.

 While Whole30 lasts 30 days, other elimination diets vary.
 Speak to a dietitian before starting or continuing any type of elimination diet.